-It allows merge and simply the naming conventions used to that are used to put visual styles to different page elements.
+It allows merging and simply the naming conventions used to that are used to put visual styles to different page elements.

-A Semantic representation can be dependent on ID attribute
+A Semantic representation can be dependent on the ID attribute

-- – Decreases the maintenance efforts required for a long term.
+- Decreases the maintenance efforts required for the long term.